Sticky and tender Dim Sum Chicken Feet will fill your kitchen with aromatic scents of the Orient! A delicious side or appetizer to your favorite dish.

 What to expect

-When you make this homemade dim sum chicken feet, expect a fall-of-the bone treat with amazing flavors.
+When you make this homemade braised chicken feet, expect a fall-of-the bone treat with amazing flavors.
 The claw consist mostly of skin and cartilage which is very gelatinous hence sticky.
 You’ll enjoy some sweetness, savory flavors plus a bit of heat in every bite because of the slow cooking in braising liquid.

 Where to buy?